Do I really need an attorney?

 The other parent does not work or has no money.
 Can I still get a support calculation?

-The other parent isn’t spending the payments I send them on the child.
+The other parent is spending the payments I send them for the child on themselves.
 Is there anything I can do?

 I want to relinquish my parental rights and obligations for child support.
 Is there anything I can sign?